-- 38. The projected expenditure for Suitability and Sufficiency is £44.740 million against a budget allocation for 2023/24 of £8.028 million.
-This has necessitated bringing forward budgets from future years in their entirety, of £14.818 million, and recognising a projected overspend of £165,000.
-A significant increase in Additional Learning Need (ALN) provision and distributing it more evenly across the County to meet demand, is the primary driver for these works.
+39. The projected expenditure for Suitability and Sufficiency is £19.182 million against a budget allocation for 2023/24 of £6.041 million.
+This has necessitated bringing forward budgets from future years of £13.141 million, A significant increase in Additional Learning Need (ALN) provision and distributing it more evenly across the County to meet demand, is the primary driver for these works.
 Other works undertaken include security and safeguarding works on boundaries and receptions across the schools' estate, as well as priority Disability Discrimination Act (DDA) adaptations.
-Current mitigations are being explored such as the possibility of acquiring match funding for schemes that align with Welsh Government priorities. - Slippage of £926,000 has been brought forward from 2022/23 to enable kitchen improvements to facilitate the introduction of universal free school meals across Cardiff.
+Current mitigations are being explored such as the possibility of acquiring match funding for schemes that align with Welsh Government priorities.

+40. Slippage of £926,000 has been brought forward from 2022/23 to enable kitchen improvements to facilitate the introduction of universal free school meals across Cardiff.